Porto – Vila do Conde

 - Senda Litoral (alternative route).
 According to Brierley, this makes a good alternative for the first stage out of Porto, depending on prevailing weather as strong winds make walking difficult with sea-spray and wind-blown sand.
 Some of the waymarks have been removed in order to discourage this option with local organisations encouraging pilgrims to commit to one or other route before leaving Porto.

 If you are comfortable with “finding your way” switching routes remains a viable option …”

 The phrase “finding your way” sounded really exciting!
 We therefore decided to take the Senda Litoral 😄.
-We both love the sea and could not wait to walk alongside the coast of Portugal.
+We both love the sea and could not wait to walk next to the coast of Portugal.

-The good news: The sun was shining!
+Some good news: The sun is shining!
 There might be some rain later, but we were hoping to walk in dry weather today.

-We’ve decided not to take the metro back to the Cathedral (where most pilgrims start their journey when walking from Porto), but instead start walking directly from our hostel.
-This meant we’ve had to take the longest street in Porto, Boavista Avenue, to the sea side.
-This street is 5.5km long and is quite busy in the early morning with people leaving for work and parents dropping off their children at school … we’ve had to carefully negotiate our way through the traffic, but at least there was the prospect of walking next to the ocean for the rest of the day!
+We decided not to take the metro back to the Cathedral (where most pilgrims start their journey when walking from Porto), but instead start walking directly from our hostel.
+This meant we had to take the longest street in Porto, Boavista Avenue, to the sea side.
+This street is 5.5km long and is quite busy in the early morning with people leaving for work and parents dropping off their children at schools … we had to carefully negotiate our way through the traffic, but there was the prospect of walking next to the ocean for the rest of the day!

-When we’ve reached the ocean, we were almost at Matosinhos.
-It became a bit overcast and was cold, but it was not raining yet.
+When we reached the ocean, we were almost at Matosinhos.
+It became a bit overcast and was cold, but it was not raining (yet).
 The pavement was quite hard under our feet and we could not wait to get to the promised boardwalks.

 On our way to Matosinhos – the lighthouse in the background (farol da Boa Nova) was built to alleviate the shipwrecks along the sea